yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/code-documentation-cleanup-test.md

 ## Step 2: Initialize SDK with the public key

 In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
-For more information on obtaining your API credentials, see the [Get your API credentials](https://docs.y.uno/docs/developers-credentials) guide.
+See the [credentials](https://docs.y.uno/docs/developers-credentials) page for more information.

 Use the initialized class that is attributed to the `yuno` constant: